arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

 - `ArangoLocalStorage` is the resource used to provision `PersistentVolumes` on local storage.

-The optioal fourth command installs a `Deployment` that runs the operator that takes care of DC2DC replications.
+The optional fourth command installs a `Deployment` that runs the operator that takes care of DC2DC replications.

 ## Deploying your first ArangoDB database